 Colorado Springs

 Pikes Peak is a no-brainer, so start your exploration there.
 Hike, bike, or drive to the summit, or ride the Pikes Peak Cog train up!
-The train is one of the only cog rails remaining in the world (the only other one in the U.S. is in New Hampshireโs White Mountains), as well as the highest and one of the oldest!
+The train is one of the world’s only remaining cog rails (the only other one in the U.S. is in New Hampshire’s White Mountains), plus the highest and one of the oldest!

 A round-trip takes about 3.5 hours and includes a stop at the Pikes Peak Visitor Center at the summit.
 Make sure to get a unique high-altitude donut!